rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 ![Step2_Viewport](SkeletonRemapping_Data/Step2_Viewport.PNG?raw=true "Step2_Viewport")

-(please notice that the head is moving!)
+(please notice that the head is animated!)

 The problem here is that the ReadyPlayerMe model has the root bone in the pelvis, while the Mannequin in the middle of the feet.